mbrucher/ATK-modelling-lite/README.md

 ### SPICE parser

 The SPICE parser is very dull and stupid.
-As it's not a real parser, there are a few things the SPICE modeler has to do for the moment:
+As it's not a real parser, there are a few things the SPICE modeller has to do for the moment:
 * a first pass on all the lines creates the models,
 * dynamic pins are not known until all voltages are parsed.
 If it were a parser, one could just get all the voltages and set the static states,
 * not all the SPICE variables for a given model are known, which would lead to errors when encountered.

+## C++ implementation

+The C++ implementation uses Audio ToolKit framework to allow easy integration in a plugin.

+### Dynamic modeller

+### Static modeller

+### SPICE parser for the dynamic modeller

+### SPICE JIT for the static modeller

+### Fuzzer